rails/rails/guides/source/contributing_to_ruby_on_rails.md

 These templates include the boilerplate code to set up a test case against either a released version of Rails (`*_gem.rb`) or edge Rails (`*_master.rb`).

-Simply copy the content of the appropriate template into a `.rb` file and make the necessary changes to demonstrate the issue.
+Copy the content of the appropriate template into a `.rb` file and make the necessary changes to demonstrate the issue.
 You can execute it by running `ruby the_file.rb` in your terminal.
 If all goes well, you should see your test case failing.

-You can then share your executable test case as a [gist](https://gist.github.com), or simply paste the content into the issue description.
+You can then share your executable test case as a [gist](https://gist.github.com), or paste the content into the issue description.

 ### Special Treatment for Security Issues